Matching correlated VAR time series: Numerical experiments

 \section{Numerical experiments}

 In this section, we empirically test the recovery algorithms discussed in Section \ref{sec:algos}, and the linear assignment estimator analyzed in Section \ref{sec:analysis}.
 We focus on synthetic data generated under the \textbf{CVAR} model, introduced in Section \ref{sec:mle_la_formulate}.
 In Section \ref{sec:details}, we provide some details about the implementation of the relaxed-MLE strategy (Algorithm \ref{alg:relaxMLE_round}) for different choices of $\calK$.
 In Section \ref{sec:exp_rel-MLE-knownA}, we test the relaxed MLE algorithms under the assumption that $A^*$ is known.
 In Section \ref{sec:algos-unknownA}, we assume that $A^*$ is unknown and evaluate the alternating optimization approach of Algorithm \ref{alg:TS_matching_alternating}, as well as the linear assignment (LA) estimator.
+The python code for the experiments can be found at \url{https://github.com/ErnestoArayaV/Matching-VAR-time-series}.